 Over the years, CySEC has seen tremendous growth in numbers registered and changes in legislation concerning particular financial services.
 Due to this, the changes are keenly being observed and followed by concerned EU regulatory authorities and the companies registered under them.
 Also, the Cyprus Securities and Exchange Commission has wide powers to control the activities of its members.
-Thanks to this, CySEC regulated Forex brokers are seen as synonym to reliability.
+Thanks to this, CySEC-regulated Forex brokers are seen as synonyms for reliability.

 - Forex Brokers